dailybruin/the-stack/_posts/2020-05-10-covid-model.md

 </div>

 - After running the simulation X times for 11 weeks, an average of Y% of students were infected.
-- On average, each student had Z connections.
+- On average, each student had 228 connections.

 We also ran the simulation several times for different values of R<sub>0</sub>.
 The following chart shows the number of people infected on average through the 11 weeks, for varying values of R<sub>0</sub>: